Surgeon Vahid Reza Adib Suspended After Rape Charges

-The Queensland health ombudsman has suspended the registration of prominent surgeon Vahid Reza Adib, the partner of former Queensland premier Annastacia Palaszczuk, who was charged last month with rape.
-The suspension, effective from 2 June 2026, prohibits Adib from practising as a medical practitioner for its duration.
+The Queensland health ombudsman has suspended the registration of prominent surgeon Vahid Reza Adib, the partner of former Queensland premier Annastacia Palaszczuk, following his recent rape charges.
+The suspension, effective from 2 June 2026, prohibits Adib from practising as a medical practitioner until it is lifted by the ombudsman or the Queensland civil and administrative tribunal.

-Adib, a bariatric surgeon who operated an obesity clinic at the private Wesley Hospital in Brisbane’s western suburbs, faces three counts of rape, two counts of deprivation of liberty, and one count of sexual assault, all stemming from an incident on 30 March.
-Police allege he sexually assaulted a woman in her 30s at a Goodwin Terrace residence.
+Adib, a bariatric surgeon who ran an obesity clinic at the Wesley hospital in Brisbane, was charged on 1 May with three counts of rape, two counts of deprivation of liberty, and one count of sexual assault.
+Police allege that he sexually assaulted a woman in her 30s at a residence in Goodwin Terrace on 30 March.
+A crime scene warrant was executed at the property on 30 April, and several items were seized.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list